-Student B: Anyway-anyway, thank you.
+Student B: Anyway, thank you.
 Abstract things can be rhetorical.

 Suzuki-rōshi: Rhetorical?
 Abstract?
+Abstract?
 [Laughs.]
 Yeah.
-There is, you know, some difference between your understanding and my understanding, you know.
-The equality is not-for-to me it is not abstract thing; it is very real.
-But to you, because you have no experience of the abstract, you know, to you it is some idea.
-So idea doesn't change, you know-has no validity.
-It is equality, you know, because-ahh-[laughs]-it is rather difficult to say.
-Maybe you understand, you know.
+There is some difference between your understanding and my understanding.
+The equality is not-to me it is not abstract thing; it is very real.
+But to you, because you have no experience of the abstract, to you it is some idea.
+So idea doesn't change-has no validity.
+It is equality because-ahh-[laughs]-it is rather difficult to say.
+Maybe you understand.

-Equality, if it doesn't-doesn't have any power or, you know, any meaning -for an instance, everything has, you know, salt.
-In each plant has salt, you know.
-But salt for you is something, you know-salt is salt-salt for you.
-When you eat vegetable, you don't feel there is salt in it, you know.
-But once you know, you know, the real taste of salt, then you will find out the salt in each vegetable, you know.
-So for you, salt is, you know, something in-in-in some container, and white stuff is salt.
-There is not much difference, you know.
+Equality, if it doesn't have any power or any meaning-for instance, everything has salt.
+Each plant has salt.
+But salt for you is something salt is salt-salt for you.
+When you eat vegetable, you don't feel there is salt in it.
+But once you know the real taste of salt, then you will find out the salt in each vegetable.
+So for you, salt is something in some container, and white stuff is salt.
+There is not much difference.

 Salt for me is-even though actually I don't feel salty when I eat apple or some other vegetable, I don't feel salty.
 But imagine if there is no salt-no salt in vegetable [laughs], what kind of taste you taste?
-You cannot imagine, you know.
-May be very-it may be terrible taste.
-Because of salt, apple tastes like apple, eggplants like-taste like eggplant, cucumber taste like cucumber.
+You cannot imagine.
+It may be terrible taste.
+Because of salt, apple tastes like apple, eggplants taste like eggplant, cucumber taste like cucumber.
 Do you understand?
 That kind of difference.

-That is why-why we practice zazen, and we start our life from nothing.
-After you sit, you know, especially in morning, instead of lecture, you stand up, you feel, you know-your feeling will be indescribable.
-It is-that feeling is something quite different from feeling you have in your ordinary practice.
-That is the feeling you have when you come out from empty-emptiness.
+That is why we practice zazen, and we start our life from nothing.
+After you sit, especially in morning, instead of lecture, you stand up, your feeling will be indescribable.
+That feeling is something quite different from feeling you have in your ordinary practice.
+That is the feeling you have when you come out from emptiness.
 That is the taste of the real vegetable.